hal/model-graph/README.md

 1. Resource

-    The resource holds the fully qualified address and the name of the resource.
+    The resource node holds the fully qualified address and the name of the resource.
 The name of a resource is the resource type.
 For singleton resources the name consists of the type and the name:

     | Address                                          | Name        |
     |--------------------------------------------------|-------------|